Code-Institute-Submissions/KarolSU96-PP3/README.md

 - If both, the player and the computer win, a tie will be announced.
 The game stops whenever there are no ships on one or both of the boards.

+- Bug when the computer places shots at on the already used points was fixed.

 ## Bugs

 During the development, I encountered a bug in the computer_grid function.
 The board of the computer had visible ships all the time.